RouterArena: An Open Platform for Comprehensive Comparison of LLM Routers: Evaluation Dataset

-Next, to fairly distribute questions across categories and difficulty levels, we propose a recursive deficit redistribution algorithm.
+Next, to fairly distribute questions across categories and cognitive levels, we propose a recursive deficit redistribution algorithm.
 We begin by setting the ratio of science to humanities at 2:1.
 Within each top-level category, if a sub-category falls short of its proportional quota, the resulting surplus is recursively and uniformly redistributed to those sub-categories that exceed their initial allocation.
-We apply the same procedure within each sub-category to allocate data across different difficulty levels, ensuring balanced coverage throughout the dataset.
+We apply the same procedure within each sub-category to allocate data across different cognitive levels, ensuring balanced coverage throughout the dataset.

-The above steps yield approximately 62,000 queries in total.
 However, this raw dataset contains many highly similar or even duplicate questions inherited from the various sampled sources.
 Such redundancy does not benefit router evaluation and may even introduce noise into the results.
 To address this, we perform cosine-similarity–based de-duplication using \textsc{sentence-transformers/all-MiniLM-L6-v2}.
 By strictly following the allocation strategy and selecting the least similar samples, we ensure that the resulting \X dataset maintains broad coverage with minimal redundancy.

 \paragraph{The Resulting Dataset.} Our final evaluation dataset consists of 8,400 queries sampled from 23 source datasets.
-It spans nine top-level domains and 44 categories, with each category containing queries across three difficulty levels.
-Figure~\ref{fig:data_comp} illustrates the detailed composition of the dataset.
-Note that the distribution of difficulty levels is skewed, but it reflects real-world query patterns---easy and medium questions occurring more frequently than hard ones.
+It spans nine top-level domains and 44 categories in Figure~\ref{fig:data_comp} (Left).
+We define difficulty empirically: for each query, we count how many of the 42 models answer it correctly and group queries into three bands---hard ($\leq$4/42), medium (5–19/42), and easy ($\geq$20/42)---as shown in Figure~\ref{fig:data_comp} (right).
+We provide the model list of these 42 models and the rationale to use them at Appendix~\ref{app:model_list_42}.
+Figure~\ref{fig:empirical_difficulty} further shows that, when sorted by this measure, both the overall and per-domain curves increase smoothly from low to high accuracy without large gaps, indicating a well-spread spectrum of difficulty that can distinguish router behavior.
+Note that this empirical difficulty distribution is skewed, but it reflects real-world query patterns---easy and medium questions occurring more frequently than hard ones.
 We include more details about the dataset in Appendix~\ref{appendix:dataset}, including dataset schema and concrete query examples.